Supplier information: payment of invoices

 - The Cabinet Office (who are a government department), for the purposes of a data matching exercise called the National Fraud Initiative.
 The purpose of the exercise is to detect fraud and error.
 The Council is legally required to participate in this exercise.
-Read more information on the National Fraud Initiative.
+More information on the National Fraud Initiative can be found here.

-- A nominated third-party supplier (Caatalyst UK Ltd) to carry out Accounts Payable recovery audits on the Council’s behalf.
-The purpose of the audit is to identify and recover payments owed to the Council.
+- A nominated third-party supplier, Caatalyst, to carry out Accounts Payable recovery audits on the Council’s behalf.
+The purpose of the audit is to identify and recover monies owed to the Council.

-- A nominated third-party supplier (Oxygen Finance Ltd) to invite supplier participation in the Council’s Early Payment Discount Programme.
+- A nominated third-party supplier, Oxygen Finance Ltd, the provider of the Council’s Early Payment Discount system.
 The purpose is to offer the Council’s suppliers access to a programme facilitating the early payment of invoices.

-More details about how we use information about you can be found in the Council’s full privacy notice.
+More details about how we use information about you can be found in the Council’s Accounts Payable privacy notice.

 Where to send invoices